tiagoteixeira03/pic1_website/content/english/project/_index.md

 Hence, for a maximum velocity of 0.5m/s and an arbitrary distance of 1.5m, the decision time is 0.5 seconds.
 It will be tested if the decision time is obtained for the correpondent velocity and distance values during during the development of the project.

-In order to test and validate the mestrics, the students will test every module in simulation and in a real environment, on a TIAGo robot as mentioned before.
+In order to test and validate the metrics, the students will test every module in simulation and in a real environment, on a TIAGo robot as mentioned before.

 <div class="image-slider-container">
     <div class="slider-wrapper">